purananuru/autonomous-multi-agent/README.md

-# Autonomous Multi agents - Investment Banking Support requests  example
+# Autonomous Multi-agents - Investment Banking Support query example

-This example shows how given a complex support query, the program chooses the right agent autonomously to do the different tasks in the query.
-For instance, here is the query and Agents output from the script.
-As you can see from the output,
+This example demonstrates how the program autonomously selects and orchestrates the correct agents to handle different tasks within a single, complex support query.
+The output shows that the query is first parsed, and then multiple agents are executed as needed.

 ## There are six agents:
 1. **Concierge Agent** - A helpful agent that can delegate a customer's request to the appropriate agent